 Representative Work

-Regularly represent Atlanta-based Fortune 50 retailer in business tort and contract disputes involving the Company’s many supplier relationships.
+Regularly represents an Atlanta-based Fortune 50 retailer in business tort and contract disputes involving the company’s many supplier relationships.

-Successfully defended California-based food distributor in the Northern District of Georgia against claim for breach of a supply agreement and attorneys’ fees.
-After our client filed its Motion to Dismiss, the plaintiff voluntarily dismissed the case without any payment from our client, and the parties entered into a new mutually beneficial contract.
+Successfully defended a California-based food distributor in the Northern District of Georgia against claim for breach of a supply agreement and attorneys’ fees.
+After his client filed its motion to dismiss, the plaintiff voluntarily dismissed the case without any payment, and the parties entered into a new mutually beneficial contract.

-Regularly represent multi-national technology company in a series of product liability and/or warranty disputes in Georgia state and federal courts involving its products.
+Regularly represents a multinational technology company in a series of product liability and/or warranty disputes involving its products in Georgia state and federal courts.

-Successfully represented financial technology company in a series of restrictive-covenant lawsuits on both the plaintiff’s and defense sides, achieving desired business resolution against a competitor.
+Successfully represented a financial technology company in a series of restrictive-covenant lawsuits on both the plaintiff and defense sides, achieving desired business resolution against a competitor.

-Successfully led 28 U.S.C. § 1782 action to obtain documents revealing secret ownership of Bahamian securities trading company on behalf of Russian citizen’s litigation against ex-husband.
+Successfully led 28 U.S.C. § 1782 action to obtain documents revealing secret ownership of a Bahamian securities trading company on behalf of a Russian citizen’s litigation against her ex-husband.
 The U.S. District Court compelled the documents’ production and sanctioned the opposing party that fought for over three years to withhold them.
 Following Rick’s oral argument, the U.S. Court of Appeals for the 11th Circuit unanimously affirmed those orders, becoming the first federal appellate court to hold that the statute at issue could reach documents controlled by a U.S. corporation but held overseas.
-The opposing party turned over the secret documents, paid all our client’s attorneys’ fees, and paid over half a million dollars to settle.
+The opposing party turned over the secret documents, paid all the client’s attorneys’ fees and paid over half a million dollars to settle.

-Defeated multi-million claims for fraud, RICO, and breach of fiduciary duty against Atlanta real-estate investment managers regarding Costa Rican resort property.
-The case settled on favorable terms to our client immediately after we moved for summary judgment on all of plaintiffs’ claims.
+Defeated multi-million dollar claims for fraud, RICO and breach of fiduciary duty against an Atlanta real-estate investment manager regarding Costa Rican resort property.
+The case settled on favorable terms for the firm’s client immediately after moving for summary judgment on all of plaintiffs’ claims.

-Successfully defended prominent Atlanta real-estate investor in trustee fiduciary-duty case and defeated effort to block a multi-million dollar commercial real-estate transaction.
-The case was settled on favorable terms to our client after we defeated plaintiff’s motion for preliminary injunction and successfully obtained an order compelling critical discovery that the plaintiff had refused to produce.
+Successfully defended a prominent Atlanta real-estate investor in a trustee fiduciary-duty case and defeated an effort to block a multi-million dollar commercial real estate transaction.
+The case was settled on favorable terms after defeating the plaintiff’s motion for preliminary injunction and successfully obtaining an order compelling critical discovery that the plaintiff had refused to produce.

 Professional Activities

-Teneo: Atlanta Regional Chair (2014 - 2018); Member (2011 – present).
-Teneo is a nonpartisan, nonprofit organization that educates and connects leaders working to develop practical solutions to pressing global issues.
+Teneo: Atlanta Regional Chair (2014 – 2018); Member (2011 – present).
+Teneo is a nonpartisan, exceptionally selective organization that educates and connects leaders working to promote human flourishing.

 Honors and Awards